 AP 4240 – Academic Renewal

-Ventura College was the first college within our district to look at this AP and propose changes.
+Ventura College was the first college within our district to relook at this AP and propose changes.
 These changes were very drastic, generating a response from MC Counselors calling for a broadened scope, including environmental scans.
-Counselors did support most changes from last Spring.
-This message of support was not communicated well.
+Counselors however did support most of the changes from last Spring.
+This message of support was not communicated well to Council who voted against any changes.
 We will provide copies of the most recent Academic Renewal documents for the next meeting for review.

 Academic Senate goals for 2013-14